 It will be powered by an efficient power system for increased electrical power generation capability coupled with an intelligent power management system and efficient thermal management to minimise the aircraft’s thermal signature.

 The aircraft will be integrated with advanced sensors, which will allow a fast, secure and resilient exchange of information on the battlefield via the combat cloud.

 Leonardo is working on an integrated sensing and non-kinetic effects (ISANKE) and integrated communications system (ICS) for Tempest.

 It formed a partnership with Mitsubishi Electric to work on the development of JAGUAR sensor technology, which is expected to be used in the development of ISANKE and ICS for the Tempest programme.

 ISANKE will provide a sensor network across the airframe.
-It is expected to unlock the potential of sixth generation sensors by shifting from distinct equipment to integrated systems.
-ICS will enable the connection of the ISANKE system into the wider system-of-systems within the FCAS.
+It is expected to unlock the potential of sixth-generation sensors by shifting from distinct equipment to integrated systems.
+ICS will enable the connection of the ISANKE system to the wider system of systems within the FCAS.

 The effectors integrated into the aircraft’s sensors will allow the aircraft to engage with a range of non-kinetic effectors such as electronic warfare jamming and directed-energy weapons.